wkok/emacs-docker/README.md

 Note: This script mounts your `$HOME` into the container's `$HOME` so from within emacs, you'll have access to the same files as your host.

 (Download & edit this `start.sh` if you want to change volume & port mappings)

+## User

+The default password for the developer user is changeme

+It is recommended to change this password using the `passwd` utility

 ## Set up your GIT identity